TedTschopp/tedt.org/_posts/Swiss Folklore/2023-09-23-The-Weatherman-in-Pörtlialp.md

 Excerpt: "Whenever people heard a yodel from the 'Beerdli,' bad weather is coming."
 Description: "A Swiss German folk tale about a mysterious ghostly weatherman who appears in Pörtlialp that is believed to bring bad weather."

-Keywords: "Swiss German, Folk Tale, Weatherman, Pörtlialp, Bad Weather"0
+Keywords: "Swiss German, Folk Tale, Weatherman, Pörtlialp, Bad Weather"
 Location: "Pörtlialp, Uri, Switzerland"
 Longitude: "8.5942"
 Latitude: "46.7758"